Family Tips for Virtual Learning

 Meals-To-Go Service Changes

-2/21/2021 -Beginning Monday, February 22, 2021 free meals will be available for all NNPS students twice a day at locations throughout the city.
+3/8/2021 - Beginning Monday, March 8, 2021, free meals will be available for all NNPS students twice a day at locations throughout the city.
 Families may go to the closest location and receive a prepackaged breakfast, lunch, snack and dinner for each student.
-On Friday, families will also receive breakfast and lunch for Saturday and Sunday.
+On Fridays, families will also receive breakfast, a snack and lunch for Saturday and Sunday.
 If you arrive in a vehicle, just open the trunk and our team will place your meals inside.

 Afternoon curbside service will be available at the following locations Monday through Friday from 1 p.m. to 2 p.m.: